zone99dev/scrypted-nanit/README.md

 - run `npm run build`
 - run `npm run scrypted-deploy 127.0.0.1` NOTE: you can replace `127.0.0.1` with the ip address of the server you installed scrypted on

 The  `Terminal` area may show an authentication failure and prompt you to log in to the Scrypted Management Console with `npx scrypted login`.
 You will only need to do this once.
 You can then relaunch afterwards.
+The command if your scrypted instance is remote is `npx scrypted login ip:port`

 - Launch Scrypted, go to "Devices"
 - You should see a device named `Nanit Camera Plugin`, click it